 \end{prop} \begin{proof} This is proved by induction using Proposition \ref{prop:28} in the algebraic case and the formula for the change of variables of an integral in the smooth case.
 Then the semipositive{} case follows by continuity and the DSP case by multilinearity. \end{proof}

-\begin{thm} The global height of integrable cycles satisfies the following properties: \begin{enumerate} \item it is symmetric and multilinear with respect to tensor products of DSP metrized line bundles. \item Let $\varphi\colon X'\to X$ be a morphism of proper varieties over $K$, $\ov L_{i}$, $i=0,\dots, d$, DSP metrized line bundles on $X$, and $Y$ an $d$-dimensional cycle of $X'$, which is integrable with respect to the metrized line bundles $\varphi^{\ast}\ov L_{0},\dots,\varphi^{\ast}\ov L_{d}$.
+\begin{thm} The global height of integrable cycles satisfies the following properties. \begin{enumerate} \item It is symmetric and multilinear with respect to tensor products of DSP metrized line bundles. \item Let $\varphi\colon X'\to X$ be a morphism of proper varieties over $\K$, $\ov L_{i}$, $i=0,\dots, d$, DSP metrized line bundles on $X$.
+Let $Y$ be a $d$-dimensional cycle of $X'$, integrable with respect to the metrized line bundles $\varphi^{\ast}\ov L_{0},\dots,\varphi^{\ast}\ov L_{d}$.
 Then

 \end{enumerate} \end{thm}

 \begin{proof} The first statement follows from Theorem \ref{thm:1}(\ref{item:7}), while the second follows readily from Proposition \ref{prop:94}\eqref{item:11} and Theorem \ref{thm:1}(\ref{item:8}). \end{proof}